Want to know more? — Subscribe

-Today despite the high competition overall industries, still successful app development idea can transform the traditional market and pull your product ahead of the major business players.
-But here the next important question is rising, that is how to validate your app development idea and make sure it will be truly profitable.
+Despite the high competition overall industries, successful app development ideas can still transform the traditional market and pull your product ahead of the major business players.
+Thus, this question is as important as ever: how to validate app idea and make sure it will be truly profitable?

-You might ask why you need to run your app idea validation?
+You might ask why you need to validate your app idea?
 It’s because having only the application concepts is not enough.
-You need to make research to be sure your ideas are realistic, valid and will bring profits before you start production.
+It will help if you research to ensure your ideas are realistic, valid and will bring profits before you start production.

-This is all another way of saying that idea validation for your app can potentially be a lifesaver for your business.
-It’s not a step that you can afford to neglect, particularly if you have limited financial resources on which to draw or you’d like that you app beat the market with its first release.
+That's another way of saying that app idea validation can potentially be a lifesaver for your business.
+It's not a step you can afford to neglect, particularly if you have limited financial resources on which to draw or you'd like your app to beat the market with its first release.

-So, here we are going to discuss every step of the app validation process that you can avoid all pitfalls and create the perfect mobile solution.
+How to know if your app idea is good?
+Here we are going to discuss every step of the app idea validation process so that you can avoid all pitfalls and create the perfect mobile solution.

-Find a Problem that is Worthy of Being Solved
+1. Find a Problem That is Worthy of Being Solved

-If you are wondering at this point “how can I create an app,” often, the best way to validate app idea is to scrutinize your own problems and needs.
-Being your own customer helps you identify the pain points that your app user is going to have.
+If you are wondering at this point, "how can I create an app," often, the best way to validate an app idea is to scrutinize your problems and needs.
+Being your customer helps you identify the pain points that your app user is going to have.

-Look at the apps created by companies like Uber, Airbnb, Groupon, or Facebook.
+Look at the apps created by companies like Airbnb, Uber, Groupon, or Facebook.
 What features do they have that customers love?
-You can apply those ideas to a different market or industry.
-You’re trying to create a problem-solving app that is a combination of innovative and familiar.
+You can apply those app ideas to a different market or industry.
+You're trying to create a problem-solving app that is a combination of innovative and familiar.

-Part of how to build a mobile app is to look at others in your niche and use them as a jumping-off point.
+Part of building a mobile app is to look at others in your niche and use them as a jumping-off point.
 Start by thinking about the most significant problem that your customer is trying to overcome, and then try to work out a proven app model that can solve it.

-Tip: At this stage, you should attempt to answer the following questions at this stage:
+Tip: At this stage, you should attempt to answer the following questions:

 - Would you use an app like the one you have in mind?
 Why or why not?